MicrosoftDocs/ATADocs/ATADocs/DeployUse/configure-event-collection.md

 2. Select **Members**.
 4. If **Network Service** is not listed, click **Add**, type **Network Service** in the **Enter the object names to select** field.
 Then click **Check Names** and click **OK** twice.

+Note that after adding the **Network Service** to the **Event Log Readers** group you need to reboot the domain controllers for the change to take effect.

 **Step 2: Create a policy on the domain controllers to set the Configure target Subscription Manager setting.**
 > [!Note]
 > You can create a group policy for these settings and apply the group policy to each domain controller monitored by the ATA Gateway.
 The steps below modify the local policy of the domain controller.